maxwelld90/phd/README.md

 That is all.
 Go nuts.
 But when doing so, please respect the terms of the *Simple Non Code Licence (SNCL)*.

-## Compiling the Thesis
-You can compile the thesis using XeTeX.

 ## Abstract
 Work in progress.